sugimotot/btsdoc-portal/developers/8_testnets/public_testnet.md

 **Default Seed Node List**

-We can add a default list of seed nodes that the witness is supposed to try to connect to in [libraries/app/application.cpp](https://github.com/cryptonomex/graphene/blob/master/libraries/app/application.cpp)
+We can add a default list of seed nodes that the witness is supposed to try to connect to in ][libraries/app/application.cpp](https://github.com/bitshares/bitshares-core/blob/master/libraries/app/application.cpp) and will add the IP/Address and port of the machine we are going to setup later already:

+    testnet.bitshares.eu:11010

+The full changeset can be seen in the corresponding [git commit](https://github.com/BitSharesEurope/graphene-testnet/commit/94f0a95be6f80cb5a7926ba6cc920dd795eb3a19)

 ### 1.3 Initial Compilation